marcinsaj/block-in-12-nixie-tube-clock/README.md

 Even when **HRS** is set to **12H**, SET, SLP and WUP are still adjusted using 24-hour time.

-In the United States, this type of 24-hour notation is commonly referred to as **military time**.
+In the United States, the 24-hour format is also commonly referred to as military time.

 ## Status Indicators